waqarahmed6095/company_researcher/README.md

 ## Overview

-This tool automates a **multi-stage workflow** to collect, organize, and analyze real-time data about target companies using Tavily’s search and extract functions.
-Designed for modularity, it can be adapted to various research tasks beyond company analysis, with simple modifications.
+The Company Research Tool automates a **multi-stage workflow** for real-time company analysis.
+By integrating Tavily's `search` and `extract` capabilities with intelligent agents, this tool enables precise data collection, clustering, and curation of relevant information.
+It’s designed to be modular, making it easily adaptable to other research domains with minimal changes.

+This workflow leverages Tavily's deep extraction and search functionalities in combination to gather both general context and targeted information.
+By utilizing feedback loops and human-in-the-loop verification, it ensures robust and accurate outputs, even in cases with companies that share similar names.

-### How It Works
+## How It Works

-1. **Initial Search and Ground Truth**: The workflow starts by establishing a baseline (or "ground truth") through Tavily’s `extract` tool on the primary company URL.
-This foundational information helps filter relevant data in later steps.
+1. **Ground Truth Establishment**: The workflow begins by creating a foundational understanding of the company using Tavily’s `extract` tool on the primary URL.
+This "ground truth" guides subsequent steps.
-2. **Targeted Question Generation**: Based on the ground truth, the tool generates targeted questions that guide Tavily’s `search`, ensuring that only the most relevant and high-quality information is gathered.
+2. **Sub-question Generation**: Based on the ground truth, targeted research questions are generated.
+These questions drive Tavily’s `search`, gathering focused, high-quality information.
-3. **Research and Clustering**: Using Tavily’s `search`, documents are collected and organized into clusters based on relevance.
-AI-powered clustering ensures accuracy, especially in cases where multiple companies have similar names.
+3. **Research and Clustering**: Relevant documents are collected using Tavily’s `search`, then clustered by relevance.
+This clustering process organizes the data, especially useful when dealing with companies that have similar names.
-4. **Human-in-the-Loop Verification**: If clustering doesn’t automatically identify the correct information (e.g., no clear match to the input URL), a human-in-the-loop step allows manual selection of the right cluster.
+4. **Human-in-the-Loop for Cluster Selection**: If clustering doesn’t yield an exact match to the target URL, manual review allows selection of the correct cluster to ensure accuracy.
-5. **Data Enrichment**: The chosen cluster is enriched with further extraction from Tavily, adding depth and completeness to the data.
+5. **Data Enrichment**: The selected cluster undergoes further Tavily extraction, enriching the data to enhance completeness and reliability.
-6. **Report Generation and Feedback Loop**: A structured report is generated and evaluated for completeness.
-If gaps are found, the workflow loops back to refine content until the report meets quality standards.
+6. **Report Generation and Evaluation**: The curated data is used to generate a structured report, which is then evaluated for completeness.
+If gaps are found, a feedback loop prompts additional refinements.
-7. **Final Output**: The polished report is formatted and saved in the desired format (PDF or Markdown) for easy access and distribution.
+7. **Output in Multiple Formats**: The final report can be exported as either a PDF or Markdown file, based on user preference.

 ## Getting Started